ACruzana/CYA_Game_MS2/README.md

 * [Pirate Voyages](https://www.piratevoyages.com/pirate-lingo/)

-Also a shout out to my mentor on this project [Maranatha A. Ilesanmi](") for providing guidance when needed.
+Also a shoutout to my mentor on this project [Maranatha A. Ilesanmi](") for providing guidance when needed.

 ## Contact